 Volunteer sign-in at Montlake main office.
 Volunteers are asked to sign in the white volunteer binder in the Montlake main office every time they come in to volunteer and to remember to sign out when they leave.
-Please wear a volunteer badge.
+Please wear a volunteer badge so that staff in the building know you have been approved.

 Visitors.
 Montlake parents, family members and community members who are visiting Montlake on a one-time or non-regular basis who have no unsupervised contact with students, are considered "Visitors."
 Visitors should sign in at the office and wear a Visitor badge.
-Visitors include guest speakers, classroom party attendees, lunchroom visitors and family classroom observers.
+Visitors must be sponsored or approved by a school site or district employee, report their presence and sign in on the district-approved "Visitor Sign-in Sheet" in the main office, and display a visitor identification badge that they will surrender following the event or activity.